Two weeks after the birth of my daughter I googled “newborn baby sleep tips.” I was exhausted and desperate for a solution.

 If you do this, baby will undoubtedly wake later in the night and cry out for you because they’re not where they remembered being when they initially fell asleep.

-If this does not work, you can try another method– let baby fall asleep in your arms, transfer her to the crib and then wake her up, just barely– enough for her to realize she’s in her own bed.
+If this does not work, you can try another method – let baby fall asleep in your arms, transfer her to the crib and then wake her up, just barely – enough for her to realize she’s in her own bed.

 Note: Letting baby learn how to fall asleep on their own is a priceless skill, but it takes a lot of practice.
 Just keep at it, and your baby will eventually teach themselves this valuable skill.
+Here you can read more about how to sleep train a baby.

 Try to feed baby early in the night time routine